NEOMA Business School: International

 The school teaches its students to apply solid managerial skills in a globalised and multicultural professional environment.
-In addition to providing multicultural exposure on its campuses, the curriculums include periods of cultural immersion through student exchanges at its 335 partner schools and in companies abroad.
+In addition to providing multicultural exposure on its campuses, the curricula include immersive periods through student exchanges.
+NEOMA now has 400 partner universities in 61 countries.

 Academic and economic links with China

 NEOMA Business School, after being specifically selected by the Hanban, launched in 2014 the first Confucius Institute for Business of France, and the seventh in the world.
 Other Confucius Institutes for Business are notably present in the London School of Economics and the New York State University.
 NEOMA Business School, which welcomes each year 300 Chinese students, has many Chinese academic partners, among which Renmin University, the Beijing University of International Business and Economics, Nankai University and Wuhan University.
 NEOMA BS stated that the institute will act as a platform dedicated to the optimisation of economic relations between China and France by providing solutions and helping local companies develop their business activities in China.
 Laurent Fabius, a former French Foreign Minister, inaugurated the event.
 That same year, NEOMA Business School opened a Doctorate of Business Administration programme in Shanghai.